Hukuta/node-cryptonote-pool/README.md

 Be wary of altcoins that change the number of minimum coin units because you will have to reconfigure several config values to account for those changes.
 Unless you're offering a bounty reward - do not open an issue asking for help getting a coin other than Monero working with this software.

-Copy the `config_example.json` file to `config.json` then overview each options and change any to match your preferred setup.

 Explanation for each field: